 Dan Neylan, from Dowling and Neylan agency in Noosa, said in his 27 years of real estate experience he’d never seen such incredible buyer activity.

-“The average time on market for us has shrunk back to three weeks and most of our auctions are not even getting to auction,” he said.
+“The average time on the market for us has shrunk back to three weeks and most of our auctions are not even getting to auction,” he said.

 “We had a sale for an apartment on the weekend where the reserve was expected to be $5.5 million but it sold for almost $6.5 million.